ilmari-h/envie/apps/cli/README.md

 - [ ] When ever user updates environment, make sure to sign the payload and on server validate that signed by the correct keypair!
   - [ ] Rewrite pubkey logic - store Ed22519 keys on server instead of X22519
 - [ ] `envie shell <environment-path>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.
-- [ ] Make sure env access expiry works alright
+- [ ] Make sure env access expiry works alright for also user's not just access tokens